 Final Girl’s in Horror :: Top 25 :: October’s Spooky Monday Movies

 What is a final girl?
 Well, according to Carol Clover’s 1992 book Men, Women, and Chainsaws: Gender in the Modern Horror Film, argues that although slasher movies seem to delight in the sadistic torment of female victims, they are actually providing the audience a point of identification with the last woman standing, which Clover identified as the “Final Girl.”
 Since this is the spooky month of October around here I thought I’d give over “Movie Mondays” to celebrate the best of the “Final Girls” in horror.
-Each Monday in October I will present five of some of my favorite “Final Girls” of horror films – so here’s the next five.
+Each Monday in October (yes, I know it is technically September still, but this is October week) I will present five of some of my favorite “Final Girls” of horror films.